cproctor/jujitsu/README.md

 Jujutsu
 -------

-Jujutsu is the current name for a coding assignment with which I hoped to conclude the 7th grade CS class this year.
-The game is played by two opponents, each starting with cards numbering from 1 to 13.
+Jujutsu is a game is played by two opponents, each starting with cards numbering from 1 to 13.
 There are also 13 treasure cards, also numbered from 1 to 13.
 (Clearly, this game can be played with three suits of a standard deck of cards.)
 The treasures are shuffled, and revealed one at a